Sod house

 Construction of a sod house involved cutting patches of sod in triangles and piling them into walls.
 Builders employed a variety of roofing methods.
 Sod houses accommodated normal doors and windows.
-The resulting structure featured less expensive materials, and was quicker to build than a wood-frame house, but required frequent maintenance and were often vulnerable to rain damage, especially if the roof was also primarily of sod.
+The resulting structure featured less expensive materials and was quicker to build than a wood-frame house, but required frequent maintenance and was vulnerable to rain damage, especially if the roof was also primarily of sod.
 Stucco was sometimes used to protect the outer walls.
 Canvas or stucco often lined the interior walls.
-There are a variety of designs, including a type built by Mennonites in Prussia, Russia, and Canada called a semlin, and a variety in Alaska known as a barabara.
+There are a variety of designs, including a type built by Mennonites in Prussia, Russia, and Canada called a semlin and another in Alaska known as a barabara.

 Notable sod houses

 Sod houses that are individually notable and historic sites that include one or more sod houses or other sod structures include: